SAP-samples/teched2022-DA161/exercises/ex2/README.md

 12. Right click the highlighted cells and click **Lock Cell**.

-🚩 By clicking Lock Cell, you are no longer able to apply edits and changes to the cells.
+🚩 By clicking Lock Cell, we are no longer able to apply edits and changes to the cells.

 ![image](https://user-images.githubusercontent.com/112718519/199125571-29cb4be7-6307-4f1e-806d-284385dce690.png)

-13. Now, you want to increase the raw material charges by 10% for the year 2023.
+13. Now, we want to increase the raw material charges by 10% for the year 2023.
 Click into the value for 2023.

 ![image](https://user-images.githubusercontent.com/112718519/199125598-f58bec3d-a742-46d6-9bf5-921fc1f3be88.png)